Are you an art lover planning a trip to Spain? Here’s my guide to the best art museums in Spain.

 There’s the old masters — Francisco de Zurbarán, Diego Velázquez, Bartolomé Esteban Murillo, and Francisco de Goya.
 And the acclaimed modernists — Pablo Picasso, Juan Gris, Joan Miró, and Salvador Dalí.
 And everything in between.

-Here's my guide to the very best museums in Spain, for your Spanish bucket list.
+Here’s my guide to the very best museums in Spain, for your Spain bucket list.
 Some of these Spanish museums are world class.
 Some are amazing single artist museums, which I just adore.
 Some are vastly underrated museums that dazzle the eyes and senses.

 1. The Prado, Madrid

 The Prado is Spain’s powerhouse museum.
 It opened in 1819 as the Royal Museum of Paintings.
 The vaunted museum celebrates its 200th birthday this year.

 The museum was the brainchild of Ferdinand VII.
 He opened the museum with approximately 300 paintings from the Golden Age of Spanish painting in the 16th and 17th centuries.
 Today, it’s expanded to become one of the most sensuous and extensive depositories of Western art in the world.

 The artistic anchors of the Prado are Francisco Goya, Diego Velázquez, and Peter Paul Rubens.
 But there are also masterpieces by Titian, Bosch, France Angelico, and El Greco.
 You can wander endlessly, in awe, through room after room full of beautiful paintings.

-I've written previously about the highlights of the Prado and tips and tricks for visiting, so won't repeat myself here.
+I’ve written previously about the highlights of the Prado and tips and tricks for visiting, so won’t repeat myself here.
 Here’s my guide to the Prado.

 But be sure to see the Hieronymus Bosch’ The Garden of Earthly Delights triptych, the Black Paintings of Francisco Goya (The Dog is my favorite), Diego Velasquez’s Las Meninas, the newly restored Fra Angelico Annunciation, and José de Ribera’s intriguing The Bearded Woman.